HRPA REGISTRATION RENEWAL for

 If you have not renewed your registration and would like to print a copy of your invoice, please follow these steps:

 - Click here to access your Dashboard.
-Enter the e-mail address you provided to HRPA, and your password.
-If you need to retrieve your password kindly use the Sign-In Help.
+Enter the e-mail address you provided to the HRPA and your password.
+If you need to retrieve your password, use the Sign-In Help.

 - In the payment section, select “Click here to print your renewal invoice” to view the details and print the invoice.

-If you currently hold a CHRP, CHRL or CHRE designation and are unable to obtain the required 66.67 CPD hours during your CPD period, you may submit a request for an extension by completing the CPD Request for Extension Policy.
-All extension requests must be submitted prior to the CPD submission deadline, but no earlier than 6 months prior to when the CPD log is due.
+If you currently hold a CHRP, CHRL, or CHRE designation and are unable to obtain the required 66.67 CPD hours during your CPD period, you may submit a request for an extension by completing the CPD Extension Request Form.
+All extension requests must be submitted prior to the CPD submission deadline (May 31st), but no earlier than 6 months prior to when the CPD log is due.

 Please note extensions can be granted by HRPA for the following reasons: